 The 2005 Hollywood & Vine Cabernet Sauvignon is sourced from several Napa based vineyards.
 Each vineyard selection is aged individually and if one of the vineyard selections doesn’t make the cut for high quality, it is left out before the final blending.
 This Cabernet Sauvignon has a very elegant nose and offers notes of blackberry and raspberry on the juicy palate.
 The finish is slightly smoky but soft and supple.

 Labels on their bottles are simple – merely the number 2480 which is a tribute to Maynard; 2480 was the street address of his old house on the outskirts of St. Helena.
-One can find their wine locally at Enoteca in Calistoga and Cal Wine in the city of Napa.
+One can sometimes find their wine locally at Backroom Wines in the city of Napa and the Wine Connection in Yountville.
 They also have very good distribution across the country.
 For more information, or to join one of their wine clubs (each level of membership is cleverly named with a Hollywood theme), visit: www.hollywoodandvinewine.com